 The wreck of the Brederode

-This was a Dutch East India Company vessel that was lost in 1785. off the South African coast on its homeward from Batavia and China It was carrying valuable cargo consisting of tea, and fabrics from the East.
+This was a Dutch East India Company vessel that was lost in 1785. off the South African coast on its homeward from Batavia and China, it was carrying valuable cargo consisting of tea, and fabrics from the East.
 The ship was believed to also have had a large cargo of tin and gold.

 The value of the cargo was then estimated at over R120 million.
 The diver died before he was able to recover the treasure.
 Also, his permit expired soon after he located the wreck and unfortunately, permits are no longer granted.